khulnasoft-lab/clix.py/docs/tutorial/subcommands/name-and-help.md

 {!../docs_src/subcommands/name_help/tutorial002.py!}
 ```

-Notice that now we added the sub-Typer without specifying a `name` nor a `help`.
+Notice that now we added the sub-Clix without specifying a `name` nor a `help`.

 They are now inferred from the callback function.